-This simple IR experiment concerns with putting a piece of paper above a cup of room temperature (nearly) water (Figure 1).
+This simple IR experiment is about putting a piece of paper above a cup of room temperature (nearly) water (Figure 1).
 I hear you saying, what is the big deal of it?
 You have probably done that several times in your life, for whatever reasons.

-If you happen to have an IR camera and you look at this process through it, you may be surprised.
-Many of you know that water in an open cup is slightly cooler ( 1-2°C lower) than room temperature because of evaporative cooling: constant evaporation of water molecules from liquid water brings away thermal energy from the cup and causes it to remain a bit cooler than the room environment (which is why you feel cold when you step out of a swimming pool).
-You may think that the paper would also cool down because at room temperature paper is a bit warmer than the water in the cup and, based on what your science teacher has told you, heat would flow from the warmer paper to the cooler water, causing the paper to cool down.
+If you happen to have an IR camera and you watch this process through it, you may be surprised.
+Many of you know that water in an open cup is slightly cooler ( 1-2°C lower) than room temperature because of evaporative cooling: constant evaporation of water molecules from liquid water takes thermal energy away from the cup and causes it to be a bit cooler than the room temperature (which is why you feel cold when you just step out of a swimming pool).
+You may think that the paper would also cool down when you put it on top of the water because at room temperature paper is a bit warmer than the water in the cup and, based on what your science teacher in high school has told you, heat would flow from the warmer paper to the cooler water, causing the temperature of the paper to drop a bit.

 |Figure 2 (Watch it in YouTube)|

 But wait, this is not the end of the story!

 If you keep observing the paper, you will see that this condensation warming effect will diminish in a few minutes (Figure 3).
 This trend is more clearly shown in Figure 4 in which the temperature of the paper was recorded for ten minutes using a fast-response surface temperature sensor.
 What the heck happens?

 |Figure 5 (Watch it in YouTube)|